vista-/ripe91-workshop/README.md

 To verify your configuration, you should check the routing tables on `r1` and verify that the route 10.**X**.2.0/24 is visible and reachable, and that the client `c1` can ping `c2` without an issue.

+> [!TIP]
+> If you get stuck trying to access the nodes, remember that they are documented in Step 0. `clab inspect` allows you to check node IPs and their current health status.

 ```
 r1# show ip route ospf
 ...